AndersDeath/diary2/000-current.md

 # 16 August - Freitag - Yerevan - 694 Tag der Einwanderung - Heat Sunny

 So, I have at one tooth less than before.
 It is sad but the cool part that the doctor set prostetic up and in 3-6 month I can set some artificial tooth.
 It will be nice.
-Also I had to move my barber to another week due to absence of time.
+Also I had to move my barber to another week due to his vacation.